MohamedAli1937/mitre-atlas-kg/README.md

 ## LLM Disclosure

-LLM tools were used during development of this project.
+LLM tools were used during the development of this project.
 Specifically:

 - **Claude (Anthropic)** was used for drafting and iterating on this README and the technical report
 - **Qwen2.5 / Llama3 via Ollama** are used at runtime for AI-driven component NER during graph enrichment